KrijnvanderBurg/.devcontainer/README.md

 ⚡ **Single Source of Truth**: Update tool configurations once, apply everywhere
 🛠️ **Easier Maintenance**: Modify scripts and configs in one place, benefit all environments

-### How It Works
+### How It Works: Pylint example

-When you run a tool locally in VS Code:
+When you run a tool locally in VS Code it uses a script and config file from `.dotfiles`.
 ```json
 // Example VSCode Task
 {